 Finally, let’s talk a bit about Travis Touchdown as a character in the game.
 I recently did another NHM article analyzing Travis in NMH1 as an extreme representation of gamers and gaming culture.
 I won’t go super in-depth here but it’s interesting seeing the parallels between Travis and the new villain of the game FU.

 This makes it interesting seeing him go up against the Travis of NMH3 with three games worth of development.
 Travis is still a perverted otaku living in a motel but he has also grown far more mature.
-He now fights for things that actually matter, his friends, his family, his planet.
-It’s made clear through the cutscenes and some of the side stories that he truly cares about the people in his life.
-I really love how every time Sylvia shows up after a match he encourages him to keep killing but he just wants to talk with her about their kids.
+He now fights for things that actually matter, his friends, his family, and his planet.
+It’s made clear through the cutscenes and some of the side stories that he truly values the people in his life.
+I especially love how every time Sylvia shows up after a match to encourage him to keep killing but he just wants to talk with her about their kids.

 It’s even shown he doesn’t want to murder other assassins anymore, only doing so because of the alien invasion.
-He even points out, despite all his power Fu is just a naive idiot who doesn’t understand anything beyond indulging in violence.
+He does as far as to point out that despite all his power Fu is just a naive idiot who doesn’t understand anything beyond indulging in violence.